w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 track.
 Once the track capacity is filled, additional proposals in the lead-in period will queue until place is available to enter the decision period.

+### Collectives

+Collectives are on-chain groups hosted on the Polkadot Collectives parachain, designed to serve the Polkadot network.
+They enable collaborative decision-making and governance through customizable parameters such as promotion/demotion periods, offboarding timeouts, and more.
+Collectives can manage [sub-treasuries](./learn-polkadot-opengov-treasury.md#sub-treasuries), allocate salaries, and submit evidence for governance actions.
+Examples include the [Polkadot Alliance](https://polkadot.polkassembly.io/referendum/94) and the [Polkadot Technical Fellowship.](./learn-polkadot-technical-fellowship.md)

 ### Origins and Tracks

 An **Origin** is a specific level of privilege that will determine the **Track** of all referenda